-Flank steak gets spicy and tender in the pressure cooker, and then you make it into these Low-Carb Flank Steak Tacos with Spicy Mexican Slaw; this is a meal that everyone will love.
-Use any tortilla you prefer if you're not eating low-carb.
+Flank steak gets spicy and tender in the pressure cooker, and then you make it into these Low-Carb Flank Steak Tacos with Spicy Mexican Slaw; this tasty meal is low-carb (with low-carb tortillas), low-glycemic, dairy-free, and South Beach Diet friendly.
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 I adapted the beef part of the recipe from one in The Easy Pressure Cooker Cookbook that used flank steak.
 I haven't cooked flank steak too much, and it's not the cheapest cut of beef you could use for tacos, but in this recipe I thought the flank steak was perfect because it shredded apart just the right amount, and the flavor was great too.
 I made the recipe low-carb by using my favorite Mission Brand Low-Carb Tortillas and making sure to choose a salsa without added sugar, but if you don't care about low-carb just use any tortillas you prefer.